HuaiyuWEI/huaiyuwei.github.io/_pages/about.md

   </video>
 </p>

-*My doctoral research focused on parameterizing mesoscale eddies over sloping seafloors across both prograde (left video) and retrograde fronts (right video).
-We developed slope‐aware parameterization schemes for both eddy advection and eddy diffusion, and some of these parameterizations have been implemented into MITgcm.*
+*My doctoral research focused on parameterizing mesoscale eddy flux over sloping seafloors across both prograde (left video) and retrograde fronts (right video).
+We developed slope-aware parameterization schemes for both eddy advection and eddy diffusion, and some of these parameterizations have been implemented into MITgcm.*

 <br />
 <div style="text-align: center;">